 Yorkshires are sometimes cooked with drippings instead of oil.
 Drippings are essentially animal fat which is high in sodium and very unhealthy for dogs.
 Yorkshire puddings cooked in drippings should never be fed to your dog.

 Yorkshire puddings are made from simple ingredients that most dogs can safely eat in small doses.
 Despite this they do contain ingredients that some dogs may be sensitive or allergic to.

 Some dogs are sensitive or allergic to certain oils that are used to cook yorkshire puddings.
-Vegetable oils can contain soybean or corn which some dogs are allergic to.
+Coconut oil is good for dogs but Vegetable oils can contain soybean or corn which some dogs are allergic to.
 Similarly, butter and peanut oil can give some dogs an upset stomach.

 If your dog is lactose intolerant you should also avoid feeding them yorkshire puddings.

 What to do if your Dog eats a Yorkshire Pudding

 If your dog has eaten a yorkshire pudding and seems ill or is showing a change in behaviour it is best to consult your vet to mitigate the possibility of an allergic reaction.

 Otherwise, if your dog doesn’t have any history of allergies and seems fine since eating the yorkshire pudding there is probably nothing to worry about as yorkshire puddings are safe for most dogs.